SESYNC-ci/basic-git-lesson/docs/_slides/config.md

 ## RStudio + git

 Login to your RStudio Server account and upload `handouts.zip`.
+(If you are participating in the Summer Institute, instead login to RStudio on [lab.sesync.org](lab.sesync.org), and `handouts.zip` will already be uploaded for you.)
 Click on `handouts/handouts.Rproj` to open the directory as a project.

-RStudio provides a GUI to the core tools provided by git.
+RStudio provides a GUI (a point-and-click interface) to the core tools provided by git.
 Every folder that contains a "*.Rproj" file is an RStudio project (simply a collection of files and configuration settings).
-We use `git` to turn our project into a "repository", a term from the software development community that encompasses a project along with its development history.
+We use `git` to turn our project into a "repository," or "repo" for short, a term from the software development community that encompasses a project along with its development history.
+On your local machine, the repository simply appears as a folder with project-associated files. `git` tracks the history of the changes you and collaborators have made to the project files over time.
 {:.notes}

 ===